 T - 09 301 0101 | M - 021 286 5500 | E - firstname.lastname@example.org

-The principal role of these two groups is to represent the Park's immediate neighbours with anything involving the Park.
-There is significant and ongoing dialogue between the Park and both associations to ensure that the voice of the neighbourhood is heard.
+The principal role of this group is to represent the Park's immediate neighbours with anything involving the Park.
+There is significant and ongoing dialogue between the Park and the association to ensure that the voice of the neighbourhood is heard.

 Community Liaison Group (CLG)